 Although alcohol never interacts with Birth Control Pills, the major concern lies in how you use the pills.

 It’s never easy to judge the behavior of a person who is an alcoholic.
 So such an addiction might sometimes drive to sleep.
-Once fell asleep during the normal time of pill administration, the actual dosage needs a quick intake after recall.
+Once fell asleep during the normal time of pill administration, the actual dosage needs a quick intake after the recall.

-Another example could be: A women consuming alcohol heavily is more likely to vomit, and if such a case occurs soon after taking the pill, well, it can come out of the body easily without doing its desired work.
-So the effect of contraception can decrease and occurrence of ovulation is higher.
+Another example could be: A women consuming alcohol heavily are more likely to vomit, and if such a case occurs soon after taking the pill, well, it can come out of the body easily without doing its desired work.
+So the effect of contraception can decrease and the occurrence of ovulation is higher.

-Subsequently, having sexual intercourse when fertile period is on and with ovulation happening, there are chances of pregnancy.
+Subsequently, having sexual intercourse when the fertile period is on and with ovulation happening, there are chances of pregnancy.